espressomd/espresso/doc/sphinx/appendix.rst

 an algorithm for the calculation of the electrostatic interaction, but rather represents a correction term which allows to use any method for three-dimensionally periodic systems with spherical summation order for two-dimensional periodicity.
-The basic idea is to expand the two dimensional slab system of height h in the non-periodic z-coordinate to a system with periodicity in all three dimensions, with a period of :math:`\lambda_z > h`, which leaves an empty gap of height :math:`\delta = \lambda_z - h` above the particles in the simulation box.
+The basic idea is to expand the two-dimensional slab system of height h in the non-periodic z-coordinate to a system with periodicity in all three dimensions, with a period of :math:`\lambda_z > h`, which leaves an empty gap of height :math:`\delta = \lambda_z - h` above the particles in the simulation box.